 3) Hospital emergency rooms are very expensive.
 If you have major brand health insurance, the health insuranc company will get a substantial discount off the bill so the bill should not be a problem in a good case.
 If you don't have health insurance, the hospital bill will be a giant lien that can hurt your case.
 If you don't have health insurance you should really avoid the hospital emergency room unless you think you are in a dangerous medical situation.
 Of course, that may be a hard decision for you to make and if you are unsure, better to play it safe and let the ambulance take you to the hospital.
 However, especially, if you don't have health insurance and are confident that your medical situation is not that urgent, seek cheaper care such as a 7/24 clinic or a visit to your family doctor or to a chiropractor.
 Family doctors and chiropractors can assess whether you need to go to an emergency room if you are able to get see one right away.

-Note: Some major insurance companies still get huge discounts off hospital Emergency Room bills.
+Note: Medicare and Medicaid and some major insurance companies (such as United Health or Culinary) still get huge discounts off hospital Emergency Room bills.
 Unfortunately, we have recently had some cases where the client is insured by one of the new and minor Obamacare insurance companies and these insurance companies often fail to get a real discount off the hospital ER bills and have huge deductibles.
 If you have one of these minor insurance companies, be warned that going to the ER for an auto accident can take a big chunk out of your recovery.
 In addition, even the big major insurance companies in some situations get virtually no discount.
 Usually Culinary insurance gets a good discount from local hospitals but we have had cases where this was not true.
 In short, the insurance discount is often unpredictable.
 Unfortunately, in some situations it is predictable that there will be no significant insurance discount.
 This applies to both regular ambulance and air ambulance bills.
 Kaiser Permanente may get good discounts in California, but when a Californian insured with Kaiser Permanente is treated in Nevada the accident victim may get no insurance discount.

 4) Be sure to explain to any treating doctor or medical professional that you were in a motor vehicle collision (or whatever kind of trauma you experienced).
 Occasionally, clients don't mention they are seeking treatment for pain from a car collision because they are afraid their insurance won't cover a car accident or the doctor won't provide treatment if there could be litigation involved.
 Health insurance companies generally have to cover you for car accidents, except that some health insurance policies exclude injuries in the course of your work.
 It is true some doctors don't want anything to do with treating someone who make may a claim and file a lawsuit.
 However, if you fail to mention the incident or collision which caused the injury or pain, your case will be terribly weakened.